liquidrinu/liquiwave/README.md

 node app.js
 ```

-# Add playlist from Filesystem
+# Create playlist from a Local directory
 To add local directory to app
 ```
 nano tree.js